ahmadateya/learning-notes/linux/cli.md

 	- Stands for: Globally Search for Regular Expression and Print out
 	- Searches for a particular pattern of characters and displays all lines that contain that pattern

+- You can separate between the commands by a semicolon